youngeunkwon0405/RL/docs/guides/sft.md

 ## Datasets

-SFT datasets in Reinforcer are encapsulated using classes.
+SFT datasets in NeMo-RL are encapsulated using classes.
 Each SFT data class is expected to have the following attributes:
   1. `formatted_ds`: The dictionary of formatted datasets.
 This dictionary should contain `train` and `validation` splits, and each split should conform to the format described below.
   2. `task_spec`: The `TaskDataSpec` for this dataset.
 This should specify the name you choose for this dataset.

 SFT datasets are expected to follow the HuggingFace chat format.
 Refer to the [chat dataset document](../design-docs/chat-datasets.md) for details.
-If your data is not in the correct format, simply write a preprocessing script to convert the data into this format. [data/hf_datasets/squad.py](../../nemo_reinforcer/data/hf_datasets/squad.py) has an example:
+If your data is not in the correct format, simply write a preprocessing script to convert the data into this format. [data/hf_datasets/squad.py](../../nemo_rl/data/hf_datasets/squad.py) has an example:

 ```python
 def format_squad(data):